-- Includes debt service payments, interest payments due on PAA's senior notes and the commitment fee on assumed available capacity under the PAA credit facilities, as well as long-term borrowings under the PAA credit agreements and the PAA commercial paper program, if any.
-Although there may be short-term borrowings under the PAA credit agreements and the PAA commercial paper program, we historically repay and borrow at varying amounts.
-As such, we have included only the maximum commitment fee (as if no short-term borrowings were outstanding on the PAA credit agreements or the PAA commercial paper program) in the amounts above.
-For additional information regarding PAA's debt obligations, see Note 8 to our Condensed Consolidated Financial Statements. - Includes both operating and finance leases as defined by FASB guidance.
+- Includes debt service payments, interest payments due on senior notes and the commitment fee on assumed available capacity under our credit facilities, as well as long-term borrowings under our credit agreements and commercial paper program, if any.
+Although there may be short-term borrowings under our credit agreements and commercial paper program, we historically repay and borrow at varying amounts.
+As such, we have included only the maximum commitment fee (as if no short-term borrowings were outstanding on the credit agreements or commercial paper program) in the amounts above.
+For additional information regarding our debt obligations, see Note 8 to our Condensed Consolidated Financial Statements. - (2) Includes both operating and finance leases as defined by FASB guidance.
 Leases are primarily for (i) railcars, (ii) office space, (iii), land, (iv) vehicles, (v) storage tanks and (vi) tractor trailers.
 See Note 14 to our Consolidated Financial Statements included in Part IV of our 2019 Annual Report on Form 10-K for additional information. - Includes (i) other long-term liabilities, (ii) storage, processing and transportation agreements (including certain agreements for which the amount and timing of expected payments is subject to the completion of underlying construction projects), (iii) certain rights-of-way easements and (iv) noncancelable commitments related to our capital expansion projects, including projected contributions for our share of the capital spending of our equity method investments.
 The storage, processing and transportation agreements include approximately \$1.8 billion associated with agreements to store, process and transport crude oil at posted tariff rates on pipelines or at facilities that are owned by equity method investees.
-A portion of our commitment to transport is supported by crude oil buy/sell or other agreements with third parties with commensurate quantities. - (4) Amounts are primarily based on estimated volumes and market prices based on average activity during March 2020.
+A portion of our commitment to transport is supported by crude oil buy/sell or other agreements with third parties with commensurate quantities. - Amounts are primarily based on estimated volumes and market prices based on average activity during March 2020.
 The actual physical volume purchased and actual settlement prices will vary from the assumptions used in the table.
 Uncertainties involved in these estimates include levels of production at the wellhead, weather conditions, changes in market prices and other conditions beyond our control.